 About Us examples for small business

-Getting the About Us page right can make or break the conversion rate on a small business website.
+Getting the website copywriting right on your About Us page right can make or break the conversion rate on a small business website.
 The smaller you are, the less likely your potential client is to know you.
 The less they know, the more they lean on your About page.
 They want the confidence to do business with you.

-Below, we look at some examples of About Us pages on small business websites as a companion to our post on writing an About Us page.
+Below, we look at some examples of About Us pages on small business websites as a companion to our post on how to write an About Us page.

 Small business About Us example 1: Security Tactics